tcarlile/eBird-Targets/README.md

   - One might also think that the seldom birded Boston Area bike path near me would be a great place to see a wintertime Townsed's Warlber (66.5%!).
 - There are some things I haven't tested.
 If you do, please let me know:
   - When config and hotspots files have Windows line endings.
 I think pyhton3 handles this automatically, but I haven't explicitly tested.
-- Currently this only supports English Common names, because that's what's in the taxonomy file.
+- Currently this only supports English (United States) Common names, because that's what's in the taxonomy file.
 If there are taxonomy files with names in other languages those may work.

 ## Usage
 This script is run in the terminal with the command ```python3 targets_parser.py```.
-It should be run in a directory containing an ```ebird.cfg``` file, a file of hotspots of interest, and the Clements/eBird taxonomy csv file (see below for details).
+It should be run in a directory containing an ```ebird.cfg``` file, a file of hotspots of interest, and the Clements/eBird taxonomy csv file.

 All relevant parameters are passed to the script in a configuration file that must be named ```ebird.cfg```.
 The format for each parameter passed to the script is ```parameter = value```.
 The text to the left of the ```=``` should not be changed.
 See an example config file below, followed by a description of each parameter: